Expert Voices in Adoption Conference

-Don’t miss the only full-day, virtual National Adoption Awareness Month event solely featuring the voices of adoptee-clinicians on November 20th!
+Don’t miss the only full-day, virtual National Adoption Awareness Month event solely featuring the voices of adoptee-clinicians on Nov.
+20th!
 The 2021 Expert Voices in Adoption Conference will be hosted by adoptee and psychologist Dr. Chaitra Wirta-Leiker and highlight a full line-up of incredible adoptees with expertise in the human services and mental health fields.
 Topics will focus on the lived experiences of adopted individuals, with an emphasis on unique concepts that showcase a deeper understanding of the mental health needs of adoptees.
 Adult adoptees, adoptive caregivers, and adoption professionals are welcome to attend.
+AVAILABLE LIVE & RECORDED FOR ALL REGISTRANTS; recording will be sent the day after live air and viewable through Dec.
+31st.
 This conference will kick off a series of monthly hour-long webinars starting in 2022.

 9:15-10:15 a.m.
 MST Post-Adoption: International Adoptees Searching for Biological Family

 This presentation, by experienced clinician and transracial and international adoptee Jaclyn Skalnik, will explore motivations to “search” including cross-cultural considerations and expectations.